 It is often the case that a property that would have achieved $600,000 when first placed on the market will lose as much as up to 10% after being on the market three or more months and becoming “stale”.
 The longer your property stays on the market, the more buyers feel they have the negotiating power, which in turn generally means the lower the price your property will achieve.

-AUCTION SELLING: No Advertised Price Selling Strategy:
+AUCTION SELLING: Statement of Information Price Range Strategy:

 PRIVATE TREATY SELLING: Fixed Advertised Price Selling Strategy